aufziehvogel/Cinderella/README.md

 This is a list of open points that are subject to implementation:

+- allow cinderella to `run` with a non-git folder: Logic should be so that user passes a URL or a path to `run` (same as now) and Cinderella checks if this is a URL, a local git repository or a local folder without git and then runs the correct `Source` and `WorkingCopy`
 - introduce command shortcuts for commands that are often used but annoying to write in their full form
   - `"[bash] foo && bar"` for `"bash -c \"foo && bar\""`